adidesh07/Demand-Side-Management/README.md

 In case of use of shiftable appliance during peak hours when per unit cost of consumption is higher, the use of appliance is switched to an off-peak hour.

-Note: The consumer has the total control whether to use appliance during any hour if they choose.
+Note: The consumer has the choice to use any appliance during any hour if they wish to.
 The algorithm can be set according to the need of the consumer.

 ## Cost Comparison
 This is a sample output for an arbitrary consumer for demonstration purposes.